 Bookkeeping.
 The Bookkeeping Database Service collects and serves the provenance information about all the data files produced by LHCb.
 It contains all the necessary metadata to allow users selection of their preferred data sets and to allow the production system to select the input data to be processed.

 Monitoring and accounting.
-This DIRAC component will collect, query and display monitoring and accounting information such as job-related information and history and data transfer information.
+This DIRAC component allows collecting, querying and displaying monitoring and accounting information such as job-related information and history and data transfer information.